sahilMujadedi/timer-app/README.md

 to start server on localhost:3000 (on default configuration).

 ## To-do:
-- About and Contact links
+- Fix alignment issue on timer